Roykovich/mistbot/README.md

 ## What is Mist Bot?

-Mist Bot it's just a bot for Discord written in [Discord.js](http://wwww.discord.js.org) and made with love...
+Mist Bot it's just a bot for Discord written in Javascript using [Discord.js](http://wwww.discord.js.org) and made with love...
 And tears.

 ## Author

 **Rubén 'Roy' Ortiz**

+## Changelog

+- v1.1.0
+  - **Updated** Discord.js v11.4.2 to v12.0.2
+  - **Added libraries:** discordjs/opus, google-spreadsheet and puppeteer.
+  - **Removed libraries:** canvas, gif.js, node-fetch and snekfetch,
+  - **Added a help command**.
+If you type a command as an argument, it will return the description, aliases and the usage of the command.
+If you don't type any command it will return a list of all available commands.
+  - **Added** descriptions, usage and aliases to every command.
+  - **Commands added:** wowtoken, translator, urbandictionary and help.

 ## License